 The problem of system identification is reconsidered as a problem of deterministic approximate modelling on the basis of input-output data.
-In the approach presented, system identifi-cation methods are required to yield models that are well-defined, in the sense that the models obtained proceed from the available data sequence and from specified users' choices, and not from implicit (attriction) accumution on the data and the not from implicit (statistical) assumptions on the data and the underlying process.
+In the approach presented, system identification methods are required to yield models that are welldefined, in the sense that the models obtained proceed from the available data sequence and from specified users' choices, and not from implicit (statistical) assumptions on the data and the underlying process.

 Based on the system theoretic concept of dynamical system behaviour, a framework is presented in which the identification problem as considered above can be formulated properly.
-In this framework the different components of an identification method: model set, parametrization, and identification crite-rion, are defined in a fundamental and natural way.
+In this framework the different components of an identification method: model set, parametrization, and identification criterion, are defined in a fundamental and natural way.
 A clear distinction is made between the problems of identification and parametrization.
 For the popular class of equation error identification methods, it is shown that the construction of parametrizations that are identifiable by a least squares identification criterion, requires specific users' choices that not have been recognized before and that influence the optimal models obtained.